yacosta738/yacosta738.github.io/src/pages/blog/o-the-open-closed-principle-extending-behaviors-without-modifying-code.md

 ---
 title: "[O] The Open-Closed Principle"
-description: In the article "The Single Responsibility Principle," the author discusses the importance of designing classes with only one responsibility or job.
-The article provides an example of violating this principle and then offers a solution that adheres to it.
-The author concludes by emphasizing how following the Single Responsibility Principle leads to more maintainable and understandable code.
+description: This article discusses the Open-Closed Principle (OCP), which is a fundamental principle of the SOLID design principles.
+The OCP promotes the idea that a class should be designed to be open for extension but closed for modification.
+This article provides an example of how violating the OCP can lead to inflexible code, and then illustrates how to adhere to the OCP by defining an interface and creating separate classes for each shape.
+By adhering to the OCP, developers can create code that is more flexible, maintainable, and easier to scale.
 date: 2023-03-01T18:13:14.418Z
 lang: en
 cover: /uploads/open-closed-principle.png